-Elisabeth Moss told Deadline that the writers are finishing up the season remotely, but with everything being uncertain right now, it's hard to say when production will resume.
-Once it does, however, it sounds like they still have just about the entire season to shoot, so when you consider that, as well as post-production, the earliest we'll be back in Gilead is at least early 2021.
+Elisabeth Moss did tell Deadline that the writers are finishing up the season remotely, but with everything being uncertain right now, it's hard to say when production will resume.
+Once it does, however, it sounds like they still have just about the entire season to shoot, so when you consider that, as well as post-production, it seems like the earliest in 2021 we'll return to Gilead is spring.

 How many episodes will there be in The Handmaid's Tale Season 4?

 According to IndieWire, this season will be seeing slightly less of June and Gilead than we're used to, as the show is cutting back from 13 episodes to 10.
 It's not totally unheard of for the series since its first season launched with 10 installments.
 According to showrunner Bruce Miller, the cutback is intentional.
 "From my point of view, [the decision] was 100% creative."
 Meaning, they're probably going to leave us with some sort of big cliffhanger intended to set up the following season that will probably be green-lit.
 (It's also probably meant to save us from a few of those ruminating episodes that fans complained about in Season 3.)

 Who will return for Season 4?